2025 Malawian general election: National Assembly

-As of 27 September, early unofficial results from 223 of 229 constituencies indicated that the DPP had secured 81 seats in the National Assembly, followed by 69 independents and 52 for the MCP.
-Other parties accounted for the remaining seats.
-Although DPP held the largest bloc, analysts noted that it would likely require alliances, particularly with independents, to establish a working majority in parliament.

 The commission began releasing official parliamentary results on 29 September, starting with 13 of the 36 electoral councils.
 Three constituencies, Mzimba South East and Nkhata Bay Central – were withheld due to the need to examine voided votes, while in Nkhotakota Liwaladzi the parliamentary election was postponed following a court order.
 On the same day, the commission also announced that it had nullified the parliamentary results for the Lilongwe Mtandire – Mtsiliza constituency over irregularities.

 On 30 September, the commission announced results for 224 constituencies, with the DPP winning the largest share of seats.
 It also pledged to conduct parliamentary by-elections in four constituencies where voting had been nullified or not completed.
 In Lilongwe Chilobwe constituency, the commission had earlier declared MCP's Lawrence Chakakala Chaziya elected unopposed after no other candidate was nominated, bringing the total constituencies to 229 as required.

-In this election, the number of women in parliament increased from 40 to 48.
+The number of women in parliament increased from 40 to 48.

-The table below contains the official results as announced by the Malawi Electoral Commission.